inet-framework/inet/doc/src/developers-guide/ch-network-interfaces.rst

    entry has changed (e.g. the up/down flag)

-In all those notifications, the data field is a pointer to the corresponding :cpp:`InterfaceEntry` object.
+In all those notifications, the data field is a pointer to the corresponding :cpp:`NetworkInterface` object.
 This is even true for ``NF_INTERFACE_DELETED`` (which is actually a pre-delete notification).